Webinar: Safeguarding in sport – achieving earlier intervention

 • Kath Bennett, Safeguarding Case Manager at a large sports national governing body, recent Post Graduate certified in Leading Culture Change in Safeguarding, and a Trustee with mental health charity Brave Mind

 “Sport has such a positive impact on individuals, society and the economy.
-But sport’s vast benefits are wholly dependent on fostering and protecting safe, healthy, and inclusive environments where athletes and participants can flourish,” said Clue Head of Sport, Phil Suddick.
+But sport’s vast benefits are wholly dependent on fostering and protecting safe, healthy, and inclusive environments where athletes and participants can flourish,” said Clue Head of Sport.
+Phil Suddick.

 “In many regards, the sports industry is failing to achieve this.
 There still exists naivety and complacency surrounding the need for effective and proactive safeguarding, and many organisations are unequipped to detect, manage and prevent the evolving risks.